dashed-slug/wallets/readme.txt

 = I want to pay for premium membership but cannot or do not want to pay via PayPal. =

-I plan to build a plugin extension that will allow you to pay for membership via cryptocurrencies.
-When ready, this extension will also be made available as a dashed-slug premium extension.
-In the meantime, you may contact me directly at [info@dashed-slug.net](mailto:info@dashed-slug.net) if you wish to send a Bitcoin payment and I will activate your membership manually.
+You may contact me directly at [info@dashed-slug.net](mailto:info@dashed-slug.net) if you wish to pay by Bitcoin, Litecoin or Dogecoin.

 = I want to do changes to the plugin's code.
 Where can I find X function/variable/command/etc? =